todthomson/intro-to-linux-dotnetcore-docker/Part4.md

 ## _All right stop, collaborate and listen!_

-Build out your ASP.NET Core Web API server with some more [HTTP methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) and then update your .NET Core application to call your Web API `using System.Net.Http` (as a client).
+Build out your ASP.NET Core Web API server with some more [HTTP methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) and then update your .NET Core application (from the previous chapter) to call your Web API `using System.Net.Http` (as a client).

 ## End of Part 4